-From table 4.4 above, respondents reported an average of 10.2 years of teaching experience (SD = 3.8), with the majority falling in the 5–15-year range.
+From table 6above, respondents reported an average of 10.2 years of teaching experience (SD = 3.8), with the majority falling in the 5–15-year range.
 This indicates a relatively experienced teaching workforce.
 A one-way ANOVA revealed significant differences in perceptions of strategic leadership based on years of experience (F(3, 66) = 4.25, p = .009).
 These results suggest that more experienced teachers may have more nuanced insights into the effectiveness of leadership practices.

 4.2.4 In-Service Training